hamdikavak/hamdikavak.github.io/c0_research.md

 nav: yes
 ---

 My research focuses on using advancing state-of-the-art in modeling and simulation.
-Particularly, I contribute at the intersection of simulation modeling and data science.
-I also make use of data mining techniques to uncover behavioral patterns from publicly available data.
-In terms of application domains, I make use of cybersecurity and urban research.
+In particular, I contribute at the intersection of simulation modeling and data science.
+Furthermore, I also make use of data mining techniques to uncover behavioral patterns from publicly available data.
+Cybersecurity and urban research are main domains for my research.

 <br/>